Meet Our Team

 ARTS EDUCATION PROGRAM COORDINATOR

-Dre is pursuing a B.F.A. in Entertainment Art & Animation at California State University, Fullerton.
-Her creative mission centers on supporting storytelling through digital media, with a special emphasis on fictional world-building.
-Through her involvement in Arts Connection’s Inland Film Festival, Dre is honored to uplift and celebrate the community that continually inspires and empowers her.
+Andrea “Dre” Bonales (she/her) is a multidisciplinary artist from Rialto, California, working across animation, film, and 35mm photography.
+As the Arts Education Program Coordinator at Arts Connection – The Arts Council of San Bernardino County, she is dedicated to expanding arts education access and creating career pathways for professional artists.
+Dre is pursuing a B.F.A. in Entertainment Art & Animation at California State University, Fullerton, where her creative mission centers on storytelling through digital media and fictional world-building.
+Through her work with Arts Connection’s Inland Film Festival, she continues to uplift and celebrate the community that inspires and empowers her.

 -